dotnet/docs-maui/docs/migration/apple-projects.md

 ---
 title: "Xamarin.iOS project migration"
-description: "Learn how to map properties and items in legacy Xamarin projects to .NET projects." ms.date: 1/31/2023
+description: "Learn how to map properties and items in legacy Xamarin Apple projects to .NET projects." ms.date: 1/31/2023
 ---